jasonzissman/TimeMe.js/README.md

-The number above represents the amount of time you have been 'focused' on this page.
-The timer stops if you move to other browser tabs or minimize the browser.
-You can use this number to more accurately determine how long a user is actually using your web page.
-Try it out!
-Notice that the timer only increments if you are on this tab and the browser is not minimized.
+TimeMe.js is a library that accurately tracks how long users are accessing a web page.
+When a user first accesses your page, TimeMe.js starts tracking how longer they use the page.
+TimeMe.js stops tracking time spent if the user minimizes the browser or switches to a different tab.
+This means you are being reported a more accurate reflection of actual 'interaction' time by your user with your webpage.

 Additionally - TimeMe allows you to set 'idle' times outs.
-If the user goes idle (no page mouse movement, no page keyboard input) for a customizable period of time, then the timer will automatically stop.
-This allows you to disregard the time where a user may no longer be at his or her computer but still has your page open.
+If the user goes idle (no page mouse movement, no page keyboard input) for a customizable period of time, then the TimeMe.js will automatically stop tracking time.
+This allows you to disregard time where a user may no longer be at his or her computer but still has your page open.
-This page is currently set to a 30 second idle time out.
-If  you don't press any keys or move your mouse over the browser for 30 seconds, the timer will stop.

 Furthermore - TimeMe tracks time usage across multiple pages.
 This is particularly useful when running a single page web application.
 You can get a list of all aggregate